omdxp/react-native-help-create/DOC.md

 # `rnhc create`

-- Runc `rnhc create --help` to see the available options.
+- Run `rnhc create --help` to see the available options.

 - To create a component run